 The original award was called ‘The Alan Peters Award For Excellence’ and was initiated by Jason Heap in 2010.
 The prize was offered to three winners, each of whom were given free exhibition space alongside the professionals at his annual furniture exhibition in Cheltenham.
 The award ran for eight years, and some of the past winning pieces are shown here.
-The judges were Jason Heap, Keith Newton and Jeremy Broun.
+The judges were Jason Heap, David Barron and Jeremy Broun.

 Jeremy Broun (organiser) – designer-maker and co-exhibitor with Alan Peters 1978–2002;

 Andrew Lawton – designer-maker who worked with Alan Peters and on his last commission;